acomplex/InfiniteTrailers/README.md

-GPAC Framework-0.5.0 (MP4BOX) (Used to manipulate the video file) FFmpeg -2013-09-04git-54d628a (Used to convert video to images for the analysis)
+GPAC Framework-0.5.0 (MP4BOX) (Used to manipulate the video file) FFmpeg -2013-09-04git-54d628a (Used to convert video to images for the analysis) AlchemyAPI -0.8 for Python    (Used for keyword extraction from the subtitles)

 ------------------------------------------------------------------------------------